dorongold/gradle-task-tree/README.md

 You may add a configuration block for `taskTree` in your `build.gradle` (or, in case you take the [Init Script approach](#init-script-snippet), your `init.gradle`).
 In the configuration block you can set:
 - `noRepeat = true` has the same effect as passing `--no-repeat` to `taskTree` at command-line.
 - `impliesSubProjects = true`  in a multi-project, `taskTree` will print the task-tree of the current project only (the default is to print the task-tree of current *and* child projects).
-This will reduce size of output.
+This can reduce the size of output.

 ```groovy
 //optional configuration